hellofresh/kangal/docs/README.md

 # Kangal

 Welcome to the Kangal - Kubernetes and Go Automatic Loader!
 To start using Kangal you will need to install it in your cluster.
-Helm installation guide is [here](https://github.com/hellofresh/kangal/blob/master/charts/kangal/README.md).
+Installation guide using Helm can be found [here](https://github.com/hellofresh/kangal/blob/master/charts/kangal/README.md).
 In this section you can find information about load generator and how to write tests.